bwz3rbot/SnooliciousRTS/README.md

 ## Environment Variables <a name = "env_var"></a>

-This project requires dotenv. dotenv is a package that allows a developer to store environment variables on the __process.env__ property.
+This project requires __dotenv__. dotenv is a package that allows a developer to store environment variables on the __process.env__ property.
 You create your .env file in the main folder and require the dependency upon running the app.
 All your javascript files will have access to these variables, no matter where they lie on the directory tree.
 It allows your bots to be written to be customizable for others to use, and also adds a layer of security by allowing you to store sensitive data (like passwords or client auth codes) outside of your source code.
 You must include a __pw.env__ file with these variables in your root folder for the bot to function.
 You may also add on your own variables here.
-You can call them from anywhere in your code by calling ```process.env.<variable name>```
+You can call them from anywhere in your code by calling ```process.env.<variable name>```.
+Read more about dotenv [here](https://www.npmjs.com/package/dotenv).\
-Now that you've set up your bot account, granted it permissions on your subreddit, and created a script app, it's time to download the source code and paste in your environment variables.
+Now that you've set up your bot account and created a script app, it's time to download the source code and paste in your environment variables.

 Download the .zip file containing the source code on this page.
 Unzip it and save it to your computer somewhere.
 Now open up the pw.envEXAMPLE file.\
 Also have open reddit.com/prefs/apps as you'll need to copy/paste the items you'll find there.\